hqxyz/hq-toolkit/docs_src/docs/hq-tools.md

 ## Getting Started (ReactJS)

-Import the latest version of the HQ Multisend for React with the command `npm install hq-tools`.
+Import the latest version of the HQ Multisend for React with the command `npm install hq-toolkit`.

 ### Using the Multisend component